This post may contain affiliate links. Read my full disclosure policy.

 Simple, clean, ingredients that are incredibly addicting and good for you.
 It’s a very basic recipe, I hesitate even calling a “recipe”, but here it is anyway because it really is one of the things we feast on at home, quite regularly.
 It goes with so many things!

-The ethereal combination of lemon zest and truffle oil is one of my secret weapons as a chef.
-It completely transforms vegetables.
 If having guests over, you could fancy it up a bit, using broccolini or broccoli rabe, like we do when we cater events.
-But when at home, I usually stick with plain old broccoli.
-It’s less expensive and I always feel more satisfaction making something surprising and delicious out of the seemingly ordinary.
+But when at home, I usually stick with plain old organic broccoli- stems and all.
+It’s a little less expensive and I always feel more satisfaction making something tasty out of the seemingly ordinary.

 - When steaming broccoli or any vegetable, make sure the water line lies below the veggies.
 When placing the steamer basket in the pot, the water should not come up over it.

 - Place veggies that have been cut into roughly the same size in the basket, and bring to a boil on high heat.

 - Cover, lower heat to medium-low, and steam for roughly 5 minutes.
 Check to see if they are fork-tender and if so, they are done.